Smart Water Heaters: Energy Efficiency Guide and Installation Insights

 Tools and Resources for Smart Water Heater Management

-Several tools help users evaluate and manage smart water heaters effectively.
+Several tools help users evaluate and manage smart water heaters:

-These tools provide transparency and empower users to optimize performance.
-Some electricity distribution companies also provide digital portals where households can monitor overall energy consumption.
+These tools empower users to optimize performance.
+Some electricity distribution companies also provide portals for households to monitor overall energy consumption.

 Installation Insights and Best Practices